OWASP/www-project-secure-headers/index.md

 We aim to publish reports on header usage stats, developments and changes, code libraries that make these headers easily accessible to developers on a range of platforms, and data sets concerning the general usage of these headers.

 The OWASP Secure Headers Project is migrating to this new OWASP website.
-For now you can still access the old website here [https://wiki.owasp.org/index.php/OWASP_Secure_Headers_Project](https://wiki.owasp.org/index.php/OWASP_Secure_Headers_Project).
+For now you can still access the old website [here](https://wiki.owasp.org/index.php/OWASP_Secure_Headers_Project).

+## Security headers usage statistics

+We provide statistics, updated every month, about HTTP response security headers usage mentioned by the OWASP Secure Headers Project.

+They are available through [this GitHub project](https://github.com/oshp/oshp-stats).

 ## Discussions and information